bornlikeariver/bornlikeariver/anotherreadme.md

 # pronouns
-## i'm nonbinary but i don't mind how you percieve me so any. any pronouns will do
+### i'm nonbinary, but i don't mind how you percieve me, so any. any pronouns will do

 # social media
 #### <img src='./imgs/discord.png' width=20> [discord (bornlikeariver#0015)](https://discord.com/users/811729705865969724)